 Introduction

-Geometric distribution is used to model the situation where we are interested in finding the probability of number failures before first success or number of trials (attempts) to get first success in a repeated mutually independent Beronulli’s trials, each with probability of success $p$.
+The geometric distribution is used to model situations where we are interested in finding the probability of number of failures before first success or number of trials (attempts) to get first success in a sequence of independent Bernoulli trials, each with probability of success $p$.

-There are two different definitions of geometric distributions one based on number of failures before first success and other based on number of trials (attempts) to get first success.
-The choice of the definition is a matter of the context.
+There are two different definitions of geometric distributions: one based on number of failures before first success and another based on number of trials to get first success.
+The choice of definition depends on the context.

 Geometric Distribution

-Consider a series of mutually independent Bernoulli’s trials with constant probability of success $p$ and probability of failure $q =1-p$.
+Consider a series of mutually independent Bernoulli trials with constant probability of success $p$ and probability of failure $q =1-p$.

 Let random variable $X$ denote the number of failures before first success.
-Then the random variable $X$ take the values $x=0,1,2,\ldots$.
+Then the random variable $X$ takes the values $x=0,1,2,\ldots$.

-The name geometric distribution is given because various probabilities for $x=0,1,2,\cdots$ are the terms from geometric progression.
+The name geometric distribution comes from the fact that various probabilities for $x=0,1,2,\cdots$ are the terms from a geometric progression.

 • A random experiment consists of repeated trials.

-• Each trial of an experiment has two possible outcomes, like success and failure.
+• Each trial has two possible outcomes: success and failure.

-• The probability of success ($p$) is constants for each trial.
+• The probability of success ($p$) is constant for each trial.

 • The trials are independent of each other.